Pikachu virus: Background

-Description
+Currently, the website previously mentioned redirects to Pikachu's pokedex entry in the official Pokémon website.

+Architecture

 The email had an attached executable file, "PikachuPokemon.exe", which contained the worm-program.
 Opening the executable showed users an animated image of Pikachu bouncing, along with the message: "Between millions of people around the world i found you.
 Don’t forget to remember this day every time MY FRIEND!"
-Meanwhile,PikachuPokemon.exeadded the lines "del C:\WINDOWS" and "del C:\WINDOWS\system32" to the file "autoexec.bat".
-These commands would be executed at the next boot (the next time computer is turned on), in an attempt to delete two critical directories of the Microsoft Windows operating system.
+Meanwhile,PikachuPokemon.exe added the lines "del C:\WINDOWS\*.*" and "del C:\WINDOWS\SYSTEM\*.*" and on NT systems it would be del C:\WINDOWS\system32\*.*to the file "autoexec.bat".
+These commands would be executed at the next boot (the next time the computer is turned on), in an attempt to delete two critical directories of the Microsoft Windows operating system.
 This would cause the operating system to malfunction.
 However, users would be given a yes/no prompt asking whether or not they wanted to delete those folders, since the author did not write the added lines as “del C:\WINDOWS\*.* /y” and “del C:\WINDOWS\SYSTEM\*.* /y” (the /y switches would have automatically chosen the yes option).
 This defect was the reason that the worm did not cause more damage to computers.

 Spread

 If the user who received the virus used Microsoft Outlook, the email would send itself to all the contacts in their Outlook address book.
 This made the virus similar to the Love Bug, which spread in May.
 However, the Pikachu virus was considered far less dangerous, and slower in its dissemination.
 Anti virus companies said there had not been previous viruses or worms directed at children, and the Pikachu virus exploited the fact that children "tend to be less careful about security than their parents".
 On August 24, anti-virus company Trend Micro said they had only received ten reports of the virus, and that nobody had opened it yet.
-However, on August 25, it was reported to be widespread in the United States, but was also present in Europe and Japan.
+However, on August 25, it was reported to be widespread in the U.S., but was also present in Europe and Japan.

 A consultant for the anti-virus company Sophos said that anyone who had up-to-date security software was unlikely to be affected by it.
 Trend Micro recommended that users delete the email without opening it.
-Symantec (another anti-virus company), Trend Micro, and Sophos said that the slow spread of the email gave them time to update their products to include a defense against the worm.
+Anti-virus company Symantec, Trend Micro, and Sophos said that the slow spread of the email gave them time to update their products to include a defense against the worm.
 These products were available by August 25.